Photophobia: 6 Ways To Cope With Light Sensitivity

 Can Light Cause Physical Pain?

-In my personal experince, light can cause physical pain throughout the body.
+In my personal experience, light can cause physical pain throughout the body.
 If you think of an aching tooth pain that radiates into your jaw and maybe up into your head… it’s that sort of pain I get from light.
 It’s constant and radiates through the bones and flesh.

 Sometimes its quite sharp too.
 More like a lightning bolt or shockwave shooting through the body.
 That’s how I picture this pain.
 It can also cause me confusion or rapidly drain my energy within minutes so that I am unable to speak or move.
 It can be quite disabling!
 Fortunately, retreating into darkness can help restore function quite quickly.